Iris-Black/Iris-Black.github.io/_posts/2021-12-05-Context:-Scientific-Texts.md

 #### An answer to question 2:

 As this book includes full instructions for writing the code needed to perform the simulations with the PCs of the time period, it was released as a "follow-along" or "tutorial" book.
 However, as the  instructions for the experiment have become obsolete now, only the mathematical part remains.
 The book, which was a "follow-along" book before, has now become more of a "general guide" book.
 It does not hold your hand even if it used to, but shows you the general direction you need to go.
+With time, the type of the book has shifted.